Skip to content

 The first year of building the dam contributed about 15% of the total electricity supply available to the state.
 When this project was first operated, nearly half of the general electric energy was generated through the dam.
 The electricity generated by the dam through water is considered simple and environmentally friendly.

 It provides electric energy used to run factories and illuminate cities and villages.
-It led to an increase in fisheries through Lake Nasser and improved river navigation throughout the year.
-The dam increased the agricultural land area in Egypt from 5.5 to 7.9 million acres and helped grow more water-intensive crops such as rice and sugar cane.
+It also increased fisheries through Lake Nasser and improved river navigation throughout the year.
+The dam increased Egypt’s agricultural land area from 5.5 to 7.9 million acres and helped grow more water-intensive crops such as rice and sugar cane.

 Conclusion

-It can be shocking how beneficial the High Dam is in Egypt, not only because it is home to thousands of families but also because it protects their crops from the yearly flood that ruined their lands and turns the extra amount of water into the blessing, they needed for watering their crops from rice, sugarcanes, wheat and cotton not to mention the electricity supply provided.
+It can be shocking how beneficial the High Dam is in Egypt, not only because it is home to thousands of families but also because it protects their crops from the yearly flood that ruined their lands and turns the extra amount of water into the blessing they needed for watering their crops of rice, sugarcanes, wheat, and cotton, not to mention the electricity supply provided.

 Leave a comment